Skip to main content

 We engage with Native nations and Indigenous communities, businesses, and organizations to understand their economic conditions and opportunities.

-We analyze Indian Country economic data and research to support evidence-based policy solutions for practitioners and decision makers.
+We analyze Indian Country economic data and research to provide data on policy gaps and evidence-based solutions.

 Strategic focus areas

-Our community collaboration, research, and policy activities focus on supporting the capacity of tribal governments to accelerate economic prosperity and private sector growth.
+Our research and engagement activities focus on key contributors to economic prosperity and private sector growth.
 Strategic focus areas include:

 Measuring success